-The Compensation and HR Committee held five meetings in 2022.
+The Compensation and HR Committee held four meetings in 2023.

-Cey Responsibilities Key Activities Compensation Review and > Reviewed Killam's approach to executive compensation, including it Approval approach, design and positioning relative to Killam's peers; Engaged a third-party compensation consultant, Hugessen, to review Killam compensation program for best practices; Reviewed and approved revised peer group for executive and Truste compensation comparison purposes based on a review completed b Hugessen; Reviewed compensation information for senior executives within the Trust peer group and recommended to the Board an increase in base salaries i 2022; Reviewed performance assessment of the CEO against objectives, an approved performance objectives and metrics for the coming year; Reviewed, and recommended for approval to the Board, 2022 annual incentive plan payouts, based on the operating and financial performance targets and individual strategic goals for the CEO, EVP and CFO and other NEOs; Reviewed and approved 2022 payouts for the RTUs (with performance factors for the period January 1, 2020 - December 31, 2022; Reviewed the results of scenario analyses for the AIP and LTIP to asses payouts under different levels of Killam's performance, ensuring program incorporate appropriate pay-for-performance and compensation objectives; Reviewed and approved corporate targets for the AIP and performance factor or the RTUs (with performance factors) for 2023, including expending ES targets for the AIP; and Reviewed, and recommended for approval to the Board, the Board of Trustee's compensation.
-Human Resources > Reviewed Killam's Board Diversity and Inclusion Policy.
-Disclosure Reviewed and recommended for approval to the Board the executive compensation disclosure of Killam in this Circular; Reviewed non-binding "say-on-pay" advisory voting results; Reviewed Killam's Unit ownership guidelines; and Reviewed any changes to executive and Trustee compensation disclosure rule adopted by the Canadian Securities Administrators and assessed their impac
+Key Responsibilities Key Activities Compensation Review and Approval Reviewed Killam's approach to executive compensation, including its approach, design and positioning relative to Killam's peers; Reviewed and approved peer group for executive and Trustee compensation comparison purposes based on an internal review; Reviewed compensation information for senior executives within the Trust's peer group and recommended to the Board an increase in base salaries for Killam's named executive officers in 2023; Reviewed performance assessment of the CEO against objectives, and approved performance objectives and metrics for the coming year; Reviewed, and recommended for approval to the Board, 2023 annual incentive plan payouts, based on the operating and financial performance targets and individual strategic goals for the CEO, EVP and CFO and other NEOs; Reviewed and approved 2023 payouts for the RTUs (with performance factors) for the period January 1, 2021 - December 31, 2023; Reviewed the results of scenario analyses for the AIP and LTIP to assess payouts under different levels of Killam's performance, ensuring programs incorporate appropriate pay-for-performance and compensation objectives; Reviewed and approved corporate targets for the AIP and performance factors for the RTUs (with performance factors) for 2024, including ESG targets for the AIP; and Reviewed, and recommended for approval to the Board, Trustee's compensation and changes for 2024 including the elimination of committee and meeting fees and an increase in the retainers as outlined on page 25.
+Human Resources Reviewed Killam's Board Diversity and Inclusion Policy; Reviewed employee turnover statistics and 2023 employee engagement survey results; Reviewed diversity and inclusion goals and programs, including statistics on demographics of Senior Management and employees; Monitored succession plans for the CEO and members of Senior Management.
+Disclosure Reviewed and recommended for approval to the Board the executive compensation disclosure of Killam in this Circular; Reviewed non-binding "say-on-pay" advisory voting results; Reviewed Killam's Unit ownership guidelines; and Reviewed any changes to executive and Trustee compensation disclosure rules adopted by the Canadian Securities Administrators and assessed their impact.

-Submitted by the Compensation and HR Committee: Karine MacIndoe (Chair) Aldéa Landry Laurie MacKeigan
+Submitted by the Compensation and HR Committee: Doug McGregor (Chair) Aldéa Landry Laurie MacKeigan